Alicelrf/Dreams/shortstories/Xiaoai/Xiaoai.md

 ## Chapter Eleven

-Finally, around nine in the evening, the two exhausted girls found the person they were looking for, or rather, the urban demon they sought.
+Finally, around nine in the evening, the girls, both exhausted, found the person they were searching for, or rather, the urban demon they sought.

-However, it was not Jessica who opened the door but a very slender, tall woman with long, burgundy-dyed hair.
-Her face was neither beautiful nor young, but she had a special allure and mystery.
+Or so they thought...
+It was not Jessica who greeted them at the door but a very slender, tall woman with long, burgundy-dyed hair.
+Her face was neither beautiful nor young, but she had a strange allure and mystery about her.
 She introduced herself as Kate, a friend of Jessica's.
-Usually, Ai was a very sensitive child, but she seemed mesmerized by this woman, staring intently.
+Usually, Ai was a very sensitive and shy child, but she seemed mesmerized by this woman, staring intently.

-Kate let them in, mentioning that Jessica was in her room preparing for a masquerade, and then walked away on her own.
+Kate stepped aside to let them in, mentioning that Jessica was in her room preparing for a masquerade, and then walked away on her own.
 Alice, not daring to stop, walked deeper into the spacious flat as if she knew exactly where Jessica's room was.

 Pushing open a door, she saw the voluptuous Jessica already dressed in a sexy dress, with various gowns and stockings scattered all over the room.
 She was applying lipstick in front of the mirror.